 - The waiting of the host to eat after the guests have had their fill.

 - The genuine attitude of humility and understatement from an important man such as Abraham.

 Arguably, the most important aspect of the text is the promise of a son.
-While Abraham (and Sara) have been promised an heir for quite some time, now they are given a date and it becomes an incredible idea.
-So, we hear how Sara laughs at the promise.
+While Abraham (and Sarah) have been promised an heir for quite some time, now they are given a date and it becomes an incredible idea.
+So, we hear how Sarah laughs at the promise.
 Generally, we have thought of this in a negative light; she does not trust, she is weak in faith, etc. However, the text never identifies the kind of laughter!
 Is it the laughter of derision and unbelief or is it the laughter of joy?
 I would suggest it is a laughter which encompasses both.
-Sara wants to believe this promise, but it is so incredible.
+Sarah wants to believe this promise, but it is so incredible.
 She laughs at the possibility, hoping it is true but at the same time struggling with the miraculous idea.
 Note the Angel of the LORD does not reprimand or scold her for her laughter, and she names the boy Isaac saying, “God has made laughter for me; everyone who hears will laugh over me.”
-To me, the laughter of Sara in these verses seems more like hopeful joy.
+To me, the laughter of Sarah in these verses seems more like hopeful joy.

 18:1 בְּאֵלֹנֵי. (be-e-lo-Nei) from: אלון (ay-lone) “oak; big tree; terebinth”